PenguVoid/NyanToo/README.md

-Just my first take at ebuilds and a way for me to store and update some ebuilds
+This is my first take at ebuilds and a way for me to store and update some ebuilds

 If you wanna add my repo for whatever reason:
 > layman -o https://raw.githubusercontent.com/PenguVoid/NyanToo/master/repository.xml -f -a NyanToo